 - 30. (1) The Board shall carefully examine the qualifications of applicants for certificates of competency as mine managers and underground supervisors and may examine the applicants in writing or orally, or both, as may seem to it most advisable, or may appoint examiners to conduct such examinations, and shall issue certificates to successful candidates. - (2) The Board or the examiners appointed by it will meet at such times and places as the Minister may direct.
-Notices of intention to hold examinations will be advertised in a paper or papers circulating in the mining districts of the State. - (3) The Board may exempt from further examination for a mine manager's certificate (excepting in Mining Law)- - (a) candidates holding the Diploma in Mining from the School of Mines of Western Australia; - (b) candidates who hold the degree of Bachelor of Engineering in Mining of any Australian University; - (c) candidates holding a Mine Manager's Certificate from the School of Mines of Western Australia; - (d) candidates holding qualifications which are considered by the Board as equivalent to any of those referred to in the last three preceding paragraphs.
+Notices of intention to hold examinations will be advertised in a paper or papers circulating in the mining districts of the State. - (3) The Board may exempt from further examination (except in Mining Law)- - (a) any candidate for a First Class Mine Manager's Certificate of Competency, who holds the Diploma in Mining from the School of Mines of Western Australia, or such other qualifications as the Board may in any case consider to be equivalent thereto; - (b) any candidate for a Second Class Mine Manager's Certificate of Competency who holds a Mine Manager's Certificate from the School of Mines of Western Australia, or such other qualifications as the Board may in any case consider to be equivalent thereto. - (4) The Board on issuing a certificate of competency pursuant to subregulation (1) of this regulation may restrict the application of the certificate to either or both a particular locality or a particular type of work, and shall endorse any such restriction or restrictions on the face of the certificate.